SujalChoudhari/CodaWiki/04-Operators.md

 ## Binary Operators

 Binary operators are used to perform operations between two operands.
+Binary operators take two operands, one on the left and one on the right, and combine them to produce a result.
+They are called "binary" because they work with two values.

 - **Addition (`+`)**: Adds two operands.
 - **Subtraction (`-`)**: Subtracts the right operand from the left operand.